-- i.
-All private streets will conform to the same dimension and construction standards as public streets. - ii.
-Private streets will not be included to meet minimum lot sizes. - iii.
+- ii.
+Paved Circular Turnaround.
+A paved circular turnaround on the public side of the gate of at least one hundred (100) feet in diameter and a right-of-way of at least one hundred thirty (130) feet in diameter. - iii.
 Access.
-Access will be allowed and provided for emergency vehicles and personnel and City staff personnel. - iv.
-Speed limits for private streets will be set according to the American Association of State Highway and Transportation Officials (AASHTO) standards. - d.
-Gated communities.
-Gated communities have the following additional requirements: - i.
-Queuing Distance.
-A minimum one hundred (100) foot queuing distance from the gate to an intersecting exterior right-of-way. - ii.
-Paved Circular Turnaround.
-A paved circular turnaround on the public side of the gate of at least one hundred (100) feet in diameter and a right-of-way of at least one hundred thirty (130) feet in diameter. - F. Alignment.
+Access will be allowed and provided for emergency vehicles and personal and City staff personnel. - F. Alignment.
 The alignment of all streets shall conform to the requirements of the Public Works Specifications Manual. - G. Intersections.
-The curb radius at street intersections shall conform to the specifications in the Public Works Specifications Manual.

-- H. Street names and street numbers.
+The curb radius at street intersections shall conform to the specifications in the Public Works Specifications Manual. - H. Street names and street numbers.
 Names of new streets shall not duplicate the names of existing streets within the City unless the new street is a continuation of or part of a future continuation of such existing street.
 Street names shall be chosen to avoid similarity or confusion with existing street names.
 A new street name shall not differ from an existing street name solely by the addition of a different auxiliary designation such as "avenue", "way", "boulevard", etc. Names of all new streets shall be subject to approval by the City Council and be coordinated on an area wide basis.
 Street names shall have prior approval of the United States Postal Service and Bexar Metro 911.
 Street addresses should also be coordinated with present existing addresses.
 The City will determine street numbers and advise the subdivider as to the street numbers. - Construction standards.
 All streets shall be constructed with reference to base, surfacing, curbs, grades, horizontal curves and intersection curve radius in accordance with the standards prescribed in the Public Works Specifications Manual and any other applicable specifications of the City. - J. Reserve areas are prohibited.
 There shall be no reserve areas controlling access to land dedicated or intended to be dedicated to public use. - K. Half streets or adjacent streets. - 1.
-Where the proposed subdivision abuts upon an existing street or half street not conforming to the requirements of this ordinance, the subdivider shall be required to dedicate any additional right-of-way to meet the street width required. - 2.
-If new development of property that abuts city-maintained roads does not meet the design or width standards in this ordinance, the Developer shall be required to make the necessary dedication and improvements in conformance with this ordinance or any other applicable code of the city. - 3.
-No new half streets shall be created, unless otherwise authorized through a plat waiver. - L. Public accesses.
-All residential subdivisions shall have a minimum of two (2) locations accessing existing public streets.
-Access to existing public streets, may be made through connection to a subdivision with private streets, provided that the proposed subdivision is made part of the POA or HOA which owns and maintains the existing private streets.
-The extent and location of all accesses is subject to review and approval by the City.
-The City Council may grant a waiver to allow this requirement to be met through an access easement.
-The City Council shall not permit "island" subdivisions, lots or streets that would be surrounded by the flood water of a one hundred (100) year flood unless the area is accessible to high ground by at least one dedicated street elevated above the one hundred (100) year flood level.
+Where the proposed subdivision abuts upon an existing street or half street not conforming to the requirements of this ordinance, the subdivider shall be required to dedicate any additional right-of-way to meet the street width required. - If new development of property that abuts city-maintained roads does not meet the design or width standards in this ordinance, the Developer shall be required to make the necessary dedication and improvements in conformance with this ordinance or any other applicable code of the city. - 3.
+No new half streets shall be created, unless otherwise authorized through a plat waiver. - 3.
+The minimum dedication for any new street shall be equal to one half (1⁄2) of the minimum right of way (ROW) for said street. - 4.
+The minimum construction of any new street shall be equal to one half (1⁄2) of the minimum pavement width for said street or twenty four feet (24'), whichever is greater.
+No new public street shall be constructed with less than twenty four feet (24') of pavement.